MithrilMan/MithrilShards/docs/example-projects/mithril-shards-example.md

 ### ServerPeerConnectionGuardBase

 This class implements the interface [IServerPeerConnectionGuard] whose purpose is to validate an incoming connection before we attempt to handshake and exchange information with it.
-It's an abstract class and its purpose is to implement plumbing code in order to have a base class to use as a peer guard and focus just on the guarding rule in the guard implementation.
+It's an abstract class and its purpose is to implement generic useful code to be used by concrete peer guard implementations in such a way that guard implementation has just to focus on the guarding rule.
 Currently the example implements two guards:

 `MaxConnectionThresholdGuard`